Kickblip/ROS-NGC/README.md

 # Installation and Setup Guide
 This guide lays out the steps to get ROS 1 and ROS 2 communicating on a fresh Ubuntu 18.04 (Bionic Beaver) install.
 This is **NOT** a guide on how to get the NGC package working on your machine.

-## Upgrading CMake 3.10 to 3.12
-Ubuntu 18.04 will have CMake 3.10 installed by default but in order to build `ros1_bridge` later, we'll need to upgrade to 3.12

 ## 1. Installing ROS Melodic (ROS 1)
 Instructions from the [ROS Wiki Melodic Installation Guide](http://wiki.ros.org/melodic/Installation/Ubuntu)